ARaveala/ft_transendence_dev_docu/web_modules.md

 You can create the backend without using the constraints of this module by using the default backend language [php without frameworks](small_frameworks.md).
 However, this module will only be valid if you follow its requirements.
-This means using only fastify with node.js .If graphics module is chosen the use of babylon will overwrite this module.
+This means using only fastify with node.js .

 ```
 <a href="Definitions.md#token-based-authentication " title="A method where users are identified using a temporary, secure token (like a string or ID) issued after login.">